josephakpro/Top-5-European-Leagues-Football/README.md

 * **Bottom-Right:** The Effective Pragmatists (High Quality, Direct/Reactive)
 * **Top-Left:** The Aspirational Possessors (Low Quality, High Possession)
 * **Bottom-Left:** The Pragmatic Survivors (Low Quality, Direct/Reactive)

+## Future Work
+Transition the static end-of-season PCA models into a chronological rolling-window pipeline (e.g., 5-match rolling average).
+This will allow for the tracking of a team's tactical evolution over the season to quantify the impact of real-world events:

+* **Managerial Changes:** Mathematically capture whether a new coach implements a different tactical system and evaluate its immediate success.

+* **Injury Crises:** Measure how the loss of key personnel forces structural changes to a team's build-up or defensive solidity.

+* **Transfer Window Impact:** Analyze how mid-season signings or departures alter a team's identity and overall performance trajectory.